hashcloak/Meson/docs/docs/docs.md

 ## Running Meson

 ##### __⚠️ WARNING ⚠️ These instructions for joining or running a mixnet are only for the current alpha version of a Katzenpost mixnet.
-The alpha version is not ready for production usage.__
+The alpha version is not ready for production usage and relies on manual configuration of the PKI.__

 Requirements: